Horse Ringworm - Symptoms, Causes & Prevention | Probiotic Spray | MicroMed

 If you have anti-fungal drugs in your cupboard please check if Ivermectin is an active ingredient in your medication.
 This is a link to Dr Mercola’s Petcare, warning on Ivermectin, https://healthypets.mercola.com/sites/healthypets/archive/2013/03/06/ivermectin.aspx It is particularly relevant for those of you who may be using it on larger animals and who have dogs on the property, as the dosage for larger animals is 50x higher than for dogs.
 At this dose your dog will suffer Ivermectin toxicity and this can be a life-threatening situation if not addressed within 36 hours.
 Warning signs are on the above link.
 Also there are some breeds of dog who are multi-drug sensitive breeds - again see above link if you need clarification.

-Strengthening the immune system is always indicated. a very powerful way to achieve this is to re-establish the microbes using a commensal probiotic blend.
-We recommend the Immediate Care range of MicroMed probiotics, as a primary priority followed by the herb astragalus, which can be used to this end, simply check with your vet first b before undertaking this supplement.
+Strengthening the immune system is always indicated.
+A very powerful way to achieve this is to re-establish the microbes using a commensal probiotic blend.
+We recommend the Acute Care range of MicroMed probiotics, as a primary priority followed by the herb astragalus, which can be used to this end, simply check with your vet first before undertaking this supplement.
 Turmeric mixed with your animals feed to ‘warm’ the ‘damp’ condition, may also be indicated.
 Additionally, incorporating a gut repair supplement into your animals feed to look after the gut, where approx. 70% of your horses immunity is found, can help heal any predisposing Leaky Gut.